 - Sweet Spot Labs sells a variety of body wash options that tested to be free of gluten.
 Shop Sweet Spot Labs products on Amazon here.

 - Pangea Organics Body Wash is not only gluten-free, but vegan and non-GMO.
 It comes in three scents: Canadian Pine & White Sage, Pyrenees Lavender & Cardamom, and Italian White Sage, Geranium, Yarrow.
 Click here to shop on Amazon.

 - Thrive Market brand body wash is gluten-free, vegan, and paraben free and very affordable.
 It comes in scents such as Bulgarian Lavender and Coconut Vanilla.

 - Arbonne has both bar and liquid soap options.
 There is a Charcoal Soap for a bar option and a Passion Fruit scented liquid soap option.

-- Brandless sells a variety of liquid hand-soaps in a variety of scents including a gel, moisturizing, and foaming hand wash.
+- Everyone sells a variety of liquid hand-soaps in a variety of scents in pumps, refills, and even the gallon.